 - Tap on About

-If the carrier settings update is available, you will be asked if you would like to update then now.
-Tap Update.
+If the carrier settings update is available, you will be asked if you would like to update then now—tap Update.

-You may also read: How To Fix iPhone/iPad Won’t Download Or Update Apps
+You may also read: How To Fix iPhone/iPad Won’t Download Or Update Apps.

-Solution No.6: Reset network settings
+Solution No.7: Reset network settings

-What’s next?
-You can reset network settings.
-This is a very useful solution for various connection-related issues.
-This will restore network settings to factory defaults, so you will have to enter your Wi-Fi passwords and pair with other Bluetooth devices all over again.
+Resetting the network settings will restore network settings to factory defaults, so you will have to enter your WiFi password and pair them with other Bluetooth devices.

 - Enter your passcode.